Evästeet

 More history of Turku Cathedral you can read on the page behind this link.

-"What is that ship that hangs from the ceiling?"
+"What is the ship hanging from the ceiling?"